-  - you are allergic to any of the ingredients in Tracleer.
-See the end of this Medication Guide for a list of the ingredients in Tracleer.
+- are allergic to bosentan or any of the ingredients in Tracleer.
+See the end of this Medication Guide for a complete list of the ingredients in Tracleer.
 If you have a rash, hives or your lips swell after taking Tracleer, it may be a sign of allergy.
 You should stop taking your Tracleer and talk to your healthcare provider.

 What should I tell my healthcare provider before taking Tracleer?

 Tracleer may not be right for you.
 Tell your healthcare provider about all your medical conditions, including if you: